shichuguo/learngit/readme.txt

-Git is a distributed version control system.
+:Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.